soobinrho/BeeMovr/DEVLOG.md

 - [The 404 page and the 500 page](https://nextjs.org/docs/pages/building-your-application/routing/custom-error#customizing-the-404-page)
 - [loading.ts](https://nextjs.org/docs/app/building-your-application/routing/loading-ui-and-streaming)

 Also, "to reduce the Client JavaScript bundle size, we recommend moving Client Components down your component tree."
-If a child component doesn't ready have a `'use client'` directive, create a separate `.tsx` fole wrapping around that component with the `'use client'` directive. [[Source](https://nextjs.org/docs/app/building-your-application/rendering/composition-patterns#moving-client-components-down-the-tree)]
+If a child component doesn't ready have a `'use client'` directive, create a separate `.tsx` file wrapping around that component with the `'use client'` directive. [[Source](https://nextjs.org/docs/app/building-your-application/rendering/composition-patterns#moving-client-components-down-the-tree)]

 `pnpm build` creates optimized deployment files: